Portland-Bit-Devs/Portland.BitDevs/meetings/25_04_22/README.md

 ### Requests

-- A guest speaker for Apr.
-22 2025
+- A guest speaker for May 27.
+2025
 - Artist / Graphic designer to help with branding and web applications.
-[1.5 years in]
+[1.6 years in]
 - Continue to improve the Portland BitDevs web experience.

 ### Guess the Nonce